Cannibalism in the Americas: European settlers and explorers

 Some colonizers from Europe and their descendants practiced survival cannibalism.
 There is archaeological and written evidence for English settlers' cannibalism in 1609 in the Jamestown Colony under famine conditions, during a period which became known as Starving Time.
 Travelers through sparsely inhabited regions and explorers of unknown areas sometimes ate human flesh after running out of other provisions.
 In 1761, three famished British soldiers, among them a sergeant, killed and ate an Abenaki boy.
 The boy's community reacted by pursuing and killing the three men, which in turn led to a British punitive expedition, in which their village was destroyed.

 In a better-known example from the 1840s, the members of the Donner Party found themselves stranded by snow in the Donner Pass, a high mountain pass in California, without adequate supplies during the Mexican–American War, leading to several instances of cannibalism, including the murder of two young Indigenous Miwok men for food.
-Sir John Franklin's lost polar expedition, which took place at approximately the same time, is another example of cannibalism out of desperation.
+Sir John Franklin's lost polar expedition, which took place at approximately the same time as the Donner Party incident, is another example of cannibalism out of desperation.